 skip to Main Content

-Accepting Applications through July 31, 2023
+Accepting Applications through July 31, 2024

 The Zonta Club of Hilo is accepting microgrant applications to provide funding for women-owned small businesses on Hawai‘i Island.
 Women entrepreneurs who are seeking financial support are encouraged to apply.

 The Pay It Forward program goal is to help women in our community start up or expand a business through a microgrant intended to give a helping hand.
-The grant will be up to $2,000.
+Each grant will be up to $2,000.
 Awardees are encouraged to “Pay It Forward” when they are financially able.

 “Helping women to succeed and improve our communities advances the mission of Zonta.
 Pay It Forward is one of the many programs our club offers to empower women and girls through service and advocacy,” said Zonta Club of Hilo President Julie Tulang.